fatprogs/fatprogs/README.md

 on full 64bit on x86-64, and with -m32 option on aarch64.

 ## Corrupted Images
-test script for fatprogs are in git@github.com:jaysim/fat32\_bad_images.git repository.
+test script for fatprogs are in [here](https://github.com/jaysim/fat32_bad_images)

-Corrupted images can't share through github, because of github size limitation.
-So, just share raw data of corrupte images and test script.
-Tested images deatils are described in README file above repository.
+Tested images deatils are described in README file above link.

 ## Comparison of memory usage
 One of developement goal of fatprogs was use less resources.
 The following